 Watch the weather

 One of our top tips for road trips in Australia should actually be at the top of this list and that’s to watch the weather and monitor it very closely.
-Check weather and road conditions daily (things can change rapidly and situations quickly become dangerous), and check in with the local tourist office and/or police station to let them know where you’ll be going before heading off-road.
+Check the Australia Bureau of Meteorology site for weather and road conditions daily (things can change rapidly and situations quickly become dangerous), and check in with the local tourist office and/or police station to let them know where you’ll be going before heading off-road.
+Australian roads departments and national parks also have spaces on their sites with up to date road conditions reports.

 Shop, cook and eat local